netstim/Translating-the-Transcriptome/README.md

 ## Minimal Dataset

-The minimal dataset **Translating_The_Transcriptome** required to run the repository can be downloaded from Zenodo.
+The minimal dataset **Translating_The_Transcriptome** required to run the repository can be downloaded from Zenodo (doi:10.5281/zenodo.14279062).

 - **Lead Connectome Mapper** was used to generate functional connectivity fingerprint maps.
 A detailed description and user guide for the Lead Connectome Mapper can be obtained from the [Lead-DBS User Guide](https://netstim.gitbook.io/leaddbs).